yakovmanshin/YMFF/README.md

     static var promoUnitKind

 }

+// You can create feature flags of any type. enum PromoUnitKind: String {
+    case text
+    case image
+    case video
+}
 ```

 To the code that makes use of a feature flag, the flag acts just like the type of its value: